FAA grounds Boeing 737 Max 9s after Alaska Airlines jet loses window. Could it happen again?

 — Kyle Rinker (@Kyrinker) January 6, 2024

 The Alaska Airlines plane apparently had "plugged" a section of the plane that could be used as an exit door, with another cabin piece without a door, Malmquist said.
-The number of exit doors needed on a plane is based on how many passengers are on board.
-This flight had 171 passengers and six crew members.
+The number of exit doors needed on a plane is based on the seating configuration, with more exits required as the number of passengers accommodated rises.

 Without an exit door there "it's a bit lighter ... and it is a pretty big advantage to do that," Malmquist said.
 If it's determined that this configuration caused the incident, other airlines may not have to cancel any other flights, he said.